logo

 Kentucky Medical Imaging Schools Comparison

-We have designed the following table to allow you to easily compare all of the not-for-profit radiologic technology and medical imaging programs in Kentucky on a variety of factors.
+We have designed the following table to allow you to easily compare the not-for-profit radiologic technology and medical imaging programs in Kentucky on a variety of factors.
 You should check with the Kentucky Board of Medical Imaging and Radiation Therapy (KBMIRT) to ensure that the program you are considering will meet licensure requirements.

 Select Schools in Kentucky with Radiology Technologist Degree Programs